developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

 | Date | setDate(), setNull() |
 | VarBinary | setNull(), setBytes() |

-## JDBC Parameters for Dremio Wire Encryption[​](#jdbc-parameters-for-dremio-wire-encryption "Direct link to JDBC Parameters for Dremio Wire Encryption")
+## JDBC Parameters for Dremio Wire Encryption

 If you are setting up encrypted communication between your JDBC client applications and the Dremio server, use the SSL JDBC connection parameters and a fully qualified host name to